News Archive for Thursday, February 28th, 2013 Go to Current News Page|

 = Recent Articles/Updates =

-An updated Apple support article today (Mac computers: Progress bar appears after waking from sleep) explains why newer Macs (including Late 2012 mini and iMacs) go into hibernate (and power off) after hours of sleep even when on AC power.
+An updated Apple support article (on 2/28/2013) (HT1757 - "Mac computers: Progress bar appears after waking from sleep", no longer online) explains why newer Macs (including Late 2012 mini and iMacs) go into hibernate (and power off) after hours of sleep even when on AC power.
 Per the Apple doc, added in OS X 10.8.2 supplemental update 2.0 to comply with European Energy Standards.

-I had mentioned this behavior in an article on HDMI tests with a late 2012 mac Mini last fall (which also covered other things) and linked to an Apple forum thread on it ("Mini hibernates despite pmset saying it shouldn't") that discusses changing PMSET options.
+I had mentioned this behavior in an article on HDMI tests with a late 2012 mac Mini in fall 2012 (that covered other things) and linked to an Apple forum thread on it ("Mini hibernates despite pmset saying it shouldn't") that discusses changing PMSET options.

 BTW: This is for later Macs that support Standby.
-[Before Disabling BOTH autopoweroff and standby, I'd tried setting both autopoweroffdelay and standbydelay from the default 4200 (seconds) to 86400 (i.e. 24 Hours).]
+[Before Disabling BOTH autopoweroff and standby, I had tried setting both autopoweroffdelay and standbydelay from the default 4200 (seconds) to 86400 (i.e. 24 Hours).
+Did not try a number like 9999999.]

 FYI on sleepimage file (created by hiberate):